NVlabs/FPSci/code/data-files/experimentConfigReadme.md

-# How experiment configs work
+# Experiment Config Field Descriptions

 There are a number of inputs to experiment config.
 The following is a description of what each one means, and how it is meant to be used.